multiple endocrine neoplasia.

 (mā-nā-trē-ā′) [Pierre Ménétrier, Fr. physician, 1859–1935] Giant hypertrophic gastritis.

 (mĕn-yer′) [Prosper Ménière, Fr. physician, 1799–1862] A disorder of the inner ear characterized by recurring episodes of hearing loss, tinnitus, vertigo, and aural fullness, often resulting in gradually progressive deafness.
 Exacerbations (such as vertigo) may occur suddenly and last for as long as 24 hr.
-When one ear is affected, the other ear will become involved in approx. 50% of the ...
+When one ear is affected, ...